-So, your company has decided to move to the public cloud – harnessing the many benefits that public cloud has to offer.
-No doubt, one of the first questions on your journey is: Which public cloud provider should we use?
+So, your organization has decided to move to the public cloud and harness the many benefits that it has to offer.
+One of your first questions will be: which public-cloud provider should we use?

-Companies most often opt for one of the big three: Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform (GCP); additional options exist as well.
-While many of the large players offer very similar services and options, there are some nuances and differentiating factors that may go into your decision.
+Organizations most often opt for one of the big three: Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform, although other options exist too.
+While many of the large players offer similar services, there are nuances and differentiating factors to consider.

-- Their existing public cloud footprint.
-If this isn’t your organization’s first foray into the public cloud, it can make sense to migrate future workloads to the public cloud environment you already use.
-Many companies do this for several reasons – for example, so they can leverage internal expertise and also, to take advantage of discounts and incentives that public cloud vendors typically offer as you stay and expand your usage.
+- Your existing public-cloud footprint: If this isn’t your first foray into the public cloud, it can make sense to migrate future workloads to the public-cloud environment you already use.
+Many organizations do this for several reasons – for example, to leverage internal expertise or take advantage of the discounts and incentives that public-cloud providers may offer when you stay with them and expand your usage.

-- Costs.
-‘Where should we run this?’ is a question we often hear from clients, followed by ‘What are the costs of doing so?’
-In cases where services across the public cloud providers are relatively equal, companies often look at where they can accomplish their cloud goals in the most cost-effective way.
+- Costs: “Where should we run this?” is a question we often hear from our clients, followed by “What will it cost?”
+In cases where the services on offer by public-cloud providers are relatively similar, organizations often look at where they can accomplish their cloud goals in the most cost-effective way.

-- Availability SLAs.
-Downtime isn’t just frustrating for users, it often has major financial ramifications.
-So, companies often factor availability (and lost revenue, due to anticipated downtime) into their cost comparisons.
-For each public cloud provider you’re evaluating, you can look at the availability service level agreements (SLAs) around the services you intend to use.
-High reliability, right of the box, for mission-critical applications is typically an important consideration.
+- Availability service level agreements (SLAs): Downtime frustrates users and may have major financial ramifications.
+So, organizations often factor availability into their cost comparisons along with estimated revenue lost because of downtime.
+For each public-cloud provider you’re evaluating, look at the availability SLAs for the services you intend to use.
+For mission-critical applications, high reliability right out of the box is an important consideration.

-- Existing software licenses and operating systems.
-While you could move and run your workloads on any public cloud, companies often express preferences toward particular environments based on their software licenses and operating systems.
-For example, many Microsoft enterprise agreements are extended to the public cloud – making it financially compelling for large Windows shops to migrate to Azure, over other options.
-On the other hand, companies with lots of Linux environments often select AWS, which tends to offer many services that work well with Linux.
+- Existing software licenses and operating systems: You can run your workloads on any public cloud, but organizations often prefer environments based on their software licenses and operating systems.
+For example, many Microsoft Enterprise Agreements extend to the public cloud, making it financially compelling for large Windows users to migrate to Azure.
+On the other hand, organizations with Linux environments often select AWS, which offers many services that work well with Linux.

-- Speed of deployment.
-Public cloud vendors offer various provisioning and automation tools for application deployment.
-Look at the automation methods they provide you and how quickly they run.
-Minutes vs. hours can make a big difference, especially when a company needs to scale applications rapidly and on-demand.
+- Speed of deployment: Public-cloud vendors offer various provisioning and automation tools for application deployment.
+Look at the automation methods they give you and how quickly they run.
+Minutes versus hours can make a big difference, especially when you need to scale your applications rapidly and on-demand.

-- The ‘latest and greatest’ factor.
-How current are the operating systems, products and services that the public cloud vendor is offering?
-Many companies want access to the latest versions and cutting-edge tools, right as they’re released and factor this into their public cloud decisions.
+- The “latest and greatest” factor: How current are the operating systems, products and services offered by the public-cloud vendor?
+Many organizations want access to the latest versions and tools as they’re released, and they factor this into their public-cloud decisions.